eearomatics/barad-dur/README.md

 The workflow is triggered by pushes to the `main` branch to support changes to the workflow as well as by a cron job.

-The job executes every day at 0500 UTC.
+The job executes the first of every month at 0500 UTC.